sionzee/JDBC-ORM-Framework/readme.md

 JDBC ORM Framework 2.2
 ======================
 Framework for manage entities.
 This framework is created to be user-friendly and **easy** to use.

+Unit tests are ready! *(test package)*

 ----------
 Requirements